bcss/RentACar-Contract/PROJECT_ANALYSIS.md

 ### System Readiness

-The MARMAR Rental Car Contract Management System is **production-ready** with the following caveats:
+The RCCMS Rental Car Contract Management System is **production-ready** with the following caveats:

 **READY FOR PRODUCTION**:
 - ✅ Core functionality complete and working